-In the case of a 'Strong A' constraint, the obsolescence date for the synthesised replacement component must be later than previously created constraint end date for the predecessor 'Strong A' component since the predecessor 'Strong A' component's obsolescence event does not force a design refresh for the system until the next production event.
-If the obsolescence date of the synthesised replacement component is not later than the previously created predecessor 'Strong A' component is successively added to the synthesised replacement component obsolescence date until the resulting date is later than the constraint end date.
-This scenario can occur when the time between production events is larger in comparison to the 'Strong A' component's procurement lifetime (L).
-A production event must follow the obsolescence date for the synthesised replacement component is required.
+In the case of a "Strong A" constraint, the obsolescence date for the synthesized replacement component must be later than previously created constraint end date for the predecessor "Strong A" component since the predecessor "Strong A" component's obsolescence event does not force a design refresh for the system until the next production event.
+If the obsolescence date of the synthesized replacement component is not later than the previously created predecessor "Strong A" component constraint end date then the procurement lifetime of the predecessor "Strong A" component is successively added to the synthesized replacement component obsolescence date until the resulting date is later than the constraint end date.
+This scenario can occur when the time between production events is larger in comparison to the "Strong A" component's procurement lifetime (L).
+A production event must follow the obsolescence date for the synthesized replacement component otherwise no constraint is required.

-In the case of a Strong B constraint, once an obsolescence date for the synthesised replacement component has been determined, steps 1 and 2 in the constraint generating algorithm are used to create the corresponding constraint in addition to determining if another synthesised replacement component is needed.
+In the case of a Strong B constraint, once an obsolescence date for the synthesized replacement component has been determined, steps 1 and 2 in the constraint generating algorithm are used to create the corresponding constraint in addition to determining if another synthesized replacement component is needed.

-3.3 Step 3: constraint implementation
+3.3 Step 3: Constraint implementation

-In general, all constraints are applied to the design variable and joined with a logical 'AND' so that all constraints must be satisfied for a design refresh plan to be considered viable; however, the temporal constraints developed in this algorithm are applied in a different way.
+In general, all constraints are applied to the design variable and joined with a logical "AND" so that all constraints must be satisfied for a design refresh plan to be considered viable; however, the temporal constraints developed in this algorithm are applied in a different way.
 The temporal constraints developed for the DRP process are grouped into pairs because they share a common variable.
 Each half of a constraint pair bounds a positive or negative infinite range, which together they bound a limited range called the constraint period.
-Since any value within the design variable vector can satisfy a constraint pair, all values within a design variable vector, x_1 through x_r are evaluated by the same constraint pair.
-One way to express this is by explicitly writing out all possible combinations that satisfy all the constraint periods and then joining each combinatorial set with a logical 'OR' operator.
-For example, suppose there are two constraint periods that with respect to each design refresh variable are separated (i.e., there is no overlap between the two constraint periods) and the two design refresh variables (x_1 and x_2), so then the number of possible combinations is:
+Since any value within the design variable vector can satisfy a constraint pair, all values within a design variable vector, $x_1$ through $x_r$ are evaluated by the same constraint pair.
+One way to express this is by explicitly writing out all possible combinations that satisfy all the constraint periods and then joining each combinatorial set with a logical "OR" operator.
+For example, suppose there are two constraint periods that with respect to each design refresh variable are separated (i.e., there is no overlap between the two constraint periods) and the two design refresh variables ( $x_1$ and $x_2$ ), so then the number of possible combinations is: